core-wg/senml-spec/draft-ietf-core-senml.md

 SenML Record.
 All the fields in the above table MAY occur in the records with member values of the type specified in the table.

 Only the UTF-8 form of JSON is allowed.
-Characters in the String Value are encoded using the escape sequences defined in {{RFC7159}}.
 Octets in the Data Value are base64 encoded with URL safe alphabet as defined in Section 5 of {{RFC4648}}, with padding omitted.